National Ice Cream Day

-The third Sunday of July is one of the sweetest days in the United States, as it is when we celebrate National Ice Cream Day.
-In fact, this frozen dairy treat is so popular in America, that in 1984 the whole month of July was decreed to be National Ice Cream Month.
-This comes as no surprise, when we find out that Americans eat more ice cream in a year than anyone else in the world!
-So of course, there needed to be not only a day but a whole month, to celebrate the immense appreciation that we have for ice cream.
+The third Sunday of July is one of the sweetest days in our calendar, as it is when we celebrate National Ice Cream Day.
+In fact, this frozen dairy treat is so popular that in 1984 the whole month of July was decreed to be National Ice Cream Month.
+This comes as no surprise when we find out that Americans eat more ice cream in a year than anyone else in the world!
+So of course, there needed to be not only a day but a whole month to celebrate the immense appreciation that we have for ice cream.

 Some Facts About Ice Cream

 The first records of something like ice cream being made and consumed date back to around 697 AD in China.
 Although their ice cream wasn't like the one we know today, but rather a mixture of dairy with salt and ice, that was frozen.
 Some believe that ice cream goes back even further in time, to the Romans, who apparently collected snow from the mountains and then consumed it with honey and fruit juices.

 Officially, it was in 1660 that Francesco Procopio Dei Coltelli perfected a prototype made by his grandfather for an ice cream machine, and produced and sold gelato in his cafe.
 That was the first time that ice cream was made available to the general population.
 Francesco's recipe was made of milk, butter, eggs, and cream and was soon exported to the rest of Europe.

 The oldest recipe for ice cream in the United States is credited to Thomas Jefferson, who created a recipe for an Old Fashioned Vanilla Ice Cream, which is now an artifact available at the Library of Congress.